Can My 11-year-old Join The College?

 Can I Choose What Days, or Times To Participate In The College?

 We believe strongly in trying to build a Christian community, we are not attempting to be a Co-Op.
-The only allowed days or sessions that students could miss would be due to illness for example.
+The only allowed days or sessions that students could miss would be due to illness or some other one-off unplanned important circumstance.
 Children are expected to be on time at the start of the day for morning prayer, and leave only after evening prayer time has finished.
 Persistent lateness would involve an interview with parents to diagnose and advise on underlying problems.
 If regular lateness continued, a family would be asked to leave the college.

 How Many GCSEs and A Levels Will My Children Take?

 The number of GCSEs and A Levels that students undertake closely correlates with the school year they join us.
-Students who enrol in Year 3 or 4 typically opt for 7 to 10 GCSEs and 2 to 5 A Levels or AS Levels.
+Students who enrol in Year 4 typically opt for 7 to 10 GCSEs and 2 to 5 A Levels or AS Levels.
 Those facing academic challenges, starting with us in Year 5 or 6 typically pursue 5 or 4 GCSEs respectively.
-Students commencing in Year 2 typically engage in 11 or more GCSEs and 5 to 6 A Levels.

 Students do not study more than 4 GCSEs over any two-year period with us and we do not offer GCSE or A Level courses to be completed within a single academic year.
 This approach allows ample room for other crucial aspects of life-learning and spiritual activities that teenagers require for a comprehensive education.